on August 9, 2022 (last modified on December 8, 2022) • 16 minute read

 To recap, intent data helps personalize your audience’s experience with you — whether that’s their experience with your content, your product, or your website/app.

 Use this essential data to win more loyal customers.
-The first step, however, is to track your performance so you can review how your marketing campaigns are doing and what results they’re delivering.
+The first step, however, is to track your performance in marketing reporting software so you can review how your marketing campaigns are doing and what results they’re delivering.

 To this end, create an easy-to-read Databox dashboard that helps you stay on top of your marketing.